leberknecht/pump-and-dump-monitor/README.md

     sudo bin/docker-ip-helper.sh

 The last command will update your `/etc/hosts` file, so you can use container names from your host.
-If you are on MacOS, this last step is not required.
+If you are on MacOS and use docker-machine, this last step is not required.
 Open http://pnd_nginx/ to see if everything worked fine.
-The login is `testing/testing`.

 If you have `gulp` installed on your host, run it, and your browser should open http://localhost:3000 which is a browser-sync session that will automatically refresh if front-end assets get changed.